Brothers Osborne: History and formation

-Brothers John Osborne (born 1982) and T.J.
-Osborne (born 1984) were two of five children raised in Deale, Maryland, a rural fishing community located along the Chesapeake Bay.
+Brothers John Osborne (born 1982) and TJ Osborne (born 1984) were two of five children raised in Deale, Maryland, a rural fishing community located along the Chesapeake Bay.
 In addition to their parents, who both wrote and played music regularly, their uncles and cousins also pursued musical hobbies.
 The family often gathered to perform music, inspiring the brothers' earliest musical aspirations.
 "Naturally, John and I wanted to participate and play with the family because it was fun.
-And that was where we cut our teeth," said T.J.
-Osborne in 2014.
+And that was where we cut our teeth," said TJ Osborne in 2014.
 The brothers then started performing regularly with their father, John Osborne Sr. Together, they played in a band called Deuces and a Quarter, while also helping their father with his day job as a plumber.
 When not performing, the brothers practiced music in their family's backyard shed.

 The duo continued performing more consistently through high school.
 They later represented their high school in the Anne Arundel County "Battle of the Bands" in 2000.
 Upon graduation, John attended Belmont University in Nashville, Tennessee.
-T.J. soon followed his brother to the city after finishing high school.
+TJ soon followed his brother to the city after finishing high school.
 They first attempted to have separate careers.
-John began playing gigs as a sideman, while T.J. played upright bass and composed material for other artists.
-T.J. also made several demonstration records.
+John began playing gigs as a sideman, while TJ played upright bass and composed material for other artists.
+TJ also made several demonstration records.
 Yet his own voice was considered "not generic enough" for many industry professionals.
 It was after this that the brothers started working together.
-For several years, the duo performed in clubs, bars and other small music venues.
+For several years, the duo performed in clubs, bars, and other small music venues.
 In 2011, they signed a publishing contract with Warner-Chappell.
 In 2012, the siblings secured a recording contract with EMI Nashville, a subdivision of Capitol Records and Nashville's Universal Music Group.